 Another violation that hasn’t moved from the number two spot in many years.
 The most common citations for this category are lack of a written program, inadequate training, and failure to properly develop or maintain safety data sheets (SDSs).
 The top industries that received these violations were auto repair facilities, hotels, and motels.

 3) Scaffolds (3,336 violations)

-Typically when businesses are cited for scaffolding violations it includes lack of proper decking, failure to provide personal fall arrest systems and/or guardrails where required, and failure to ensure that supported scaffolds are adequately supported on a solid foundation.
+Typically when businesses are cited for scaffolding violations it includes lack of proper decking, failure to provide personal fall arrest systems, guardrails or temporary fencing where required, and failure to ensure that supported scaffolds are adequately supported on a solid foundation.
 The top industries cited are masonry, siding, and framing contractors.
 If you are on the lookout for a siding contractor and want to be confident that they operate within the set upon regulations then it might be wise to visit www.sidingatlanta.com.